Injecting heroin causes both short and long-term damage to the body.

 - Sweating

-- Financial problems: When someone has a heroin addiction, they may have financial issues related to the drug’s cost.
-The urge to use heroin can become so strong that the patient feels tempted to steal items or money.
+- Financial problems: Heroin addiction quickly causes financial issues related to the drug’s cost.
+The urge to use heroin can become so strong that the user feels tempted to steal items or money.
 They might request money from friends or loved ones without explanation.
-Since an opioid use disorder involving heroin can interfere with work, it can also make it more difficult to maintain employment.
+Heroin addiction can interfere with work, making it more difficult to maintain employment.

-- Neglected appearance: The energy and mood issues associated with opioid use disorder can make it hard to take care of oneself.
-Someone with a heroin addiction may pay less attention to their appearance than before, possibly neglecting regular grooming habits or hygiene.
+- Neglected appearance: The energy and mood issues associated with opioid use disorder cause self-care to diminish.
+Someone with heroin addiction may pay less attention to their appearance than before, possibly neglecting regular grooming habits or hygiene.

-BAART Programs helps patients across the United States work toward opioid-free lives.
-To learn more about our services or find a nearby location, we welcome you to contact our office staff.
-You can also call us at 844-341-4040 to speak with one of our representatives.
-Let us help you take the path to a healthy recovery.
+BAART Programs helps patients across the United States work toward a path to recovery.
+To learn more about our services or find a nearby location, contact our office staff.
+Let us help you take the path to addiction recovery today!